 Going through a divorce where there are a large amount of assets and children are involved can be complicated.
-You can get help from an experienced family law lawyer, like from Gray Becker, P.C., for handling divorce, alimony and custody cases.
+You can get help from an experienced family law lawyer for handling divorce, alimony and custody cases.

 A no-fault divorce is currently available in every state.
 What this means is one spouse in particular is responsible for the marriage failing.
 It is not necessary for the spouse asking for divorce to accuse the other spouse of wrongdoing.
 Rather, the spouse requesting the divorce needs to declare one of the following two statements:

 -They have mutually agreed to live apart for a designated time